-The instructor will review the student's examination paper (if a final examination was held in the course) to ensure that all questions were properly marked in accordance with the marking procedure used for the entire class, that the addition of marks was correct, that the session marks were correctly compiled, and that the clerical operations involved in the computation and reporting of the final mark were correct.
+The instructor will review the student's examination paper (if a final examination was held in the course) to ensure that all questions were properly marked in accordance with the marking procedure used for the entire class, that the addition of marks was correct, that the term marks were correctly compiled, and that the clerical operations involved in the computation and reporting of the final mark were correct.
 Mark adjustments based upon lenient reconsideration of the students work will not be made.
-If an adjustment is required it may be positive or negative.
+The examination will not be reread.